-MUSC-307.
-CHORUS V 1:2:0
+MUSC-307, CHORUS V

 A study of choral works with emphasis on reading, diction, tone quality, interpretation, and aesthetics.
 Attention will be given to the languages and cultures associated with the particular choral literature, i.e., English and dialects used in Negro Spirituals, Latin, Italian, German, and French.
 There is a laboratory fee.
+Credit, one hour.